kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 First, ensure that you're logged in to the Google Account that has Owner permissions on the GCP project, and that your Cloud Shell session is configured to the GCP project that you'd like to use by going through the `gcloud init` workflow and verifying or updating the configuration.

 Clone your private repo into your working Cloud Shell directory.
-This will require creating a [Personal Access Token](https://github.com/settings/tokens) with OATH scope to "repo" (the first checkbox).
+This will require creating a (classic) [Personal Access Token](https://github.com/settings/tokens) with OATH scope to "repo" (the first checkbox).

-The following commands can be used **(replacing the variables with your configuration)**:
+The following commands can be used **(with your details substituted)**:

     export GH_USERNAME="your_username"
+    export GH_REPO="wordpress-on-gcp-free-tier-yourdomain-yourtld"
+    export GH_BRANCH="master"
     export GH_TOKEN="your_token"
-    export GH_REPO="wordpress-on-gcp-free-tier-yourdomain-com"
-    export GH_BRANCH="master"

     git clone https://${GH_USERNAME}:${GH_TOKEN}@github.com/${GH_USERNAME}/${GH_REPO}.git -b ${GH_BRANCH}
+    cd $GH_REPO

+### Load Terraform variables into the environment
+Run the following script in the Cloud Shell to load the variables defined in **terraform.tfvars** into the environment for reuse:

+    source ./install/load_environment_vars.sh

 ### Enable the GCP Service APIs that will be used
  Run the following script in the Cloud Shell to enable the required APIs (this is done to avoid Terraform failures due to API enablement being eventually consistent):

-    bash $GH_REPO/install/enable_gcp_apis.sh
+    bash ./install/enable_gcp_apis.sh

 ### Delete the default VPC network
- If a new GCP project was created and will only be used to host Wordpress, run the following script in the Cloud Shell to delete the default VPC network and its firewall rules (that are auto-created with a new GCP project):
+ If a new GCP project was created and will only be used to host Wordpress, run the following script in the Cloud Shell to delete the default VPC network and its firewall rules that are auto-created with a new GCP project.
+If these resources weren't created or were already deleted, the gcloud commands will throw errors that can be ignored.

-    bash $GH_REPO/install/delete_default_network.sh
+    bash ./install/delete_default_network.sh

-### Elevate permissions for the Cloud Build SA so it can act on behalf of the infra and app pipelines
+### Elevate permissions for the Cloud Build SA so it can act on behalf of the Terraform and Wordpress pipelines
   Run the following commands in the Cloud Shell to update the IAM permissions:

     export PROJECT_NUM=$(gcloud projects list --filter="$GOOGLE_CLOUD_PROJECT" --format="value(PROJECT_NUMBER)")